 This should be a pretty standard set of experiments that should give some exciting results and could influence the direction of the whole project.

-Breaking down this goal into its constituent parts you realise you need to:
+Breaking down this goal into its constituent parts you realize you need to:

 - Design and order primers for site-directed mutagenesis

-- Prepare PCR reactions, Run PCR reactions, Plate Cells
+- Prepare PCR reactions, Run PCR reactions, and Plate Cells

 - Get sequencing data

 - Transform into an expression strain.

 - Check purity, check yield and freeze into a stock.